paritytech/polkadot/roadmap/implementers-guide/src/node/backing/candidate-backing.md

 ### Validate PoV Block

 Create a `(sender, receiver)` pair.

-Dispatch a `CandidateValidationMessage::Validate(validation function, candidate, pov, sender)` and listen on the receiver for a response.
+Dispatch a `CandidateValidationMessage::ValidateFromChainState(descriptor, pov, sender)` and listen on the receiver for a response.

 ### Distribute Signed Statement